chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ---

-The boards.txt file, located in the folder: /hardware/pic32/x.x.x/, contains information used by the Arduino IDE to determine basic things about the board, such as which compiler toolchain is used, what the processor on the board is, compiler options to use when building the sketch, and so on.
+The [boards.txt](https://github.com/chipKIT32/chipKIT-core/blob/master/pic32/boards.txt) file, located in the folder: /hardware/pic32/x.x.x/, contains information used by the Arduino IDE to determine basic things about the board, such as which compiler toolchain is used, what the processor on the board is, compiler options to use when building the sketch, and so on.
 Also, the boards.txt entries are used to populate the list of known boards in the Arduino IDE.
 The boards.txt file is formatted as key=value pairs.

-Each board variant entry is made up of a number of lines, setting a number of configuration parameters used by the system.
-In some cases, these configuration parameters apply to the AVR microcontrollers originally used on Arduino boards and are not relevant to chipKIT boards.
-Many of the entries will also have the same value for all, or most, chipKIT boards, and so do not need to be given unique values.

 The best procedure is for a board variant developer to copy an existing boards.txt entry and paste it as a new entry in the boards.txt file.
 You'll then need to modify it to meet your needs.
 In the example below the prefix 'chipkit_uc32' is unique to a particular board variant.
 This prefix is known as the board ID.
 When you create a new board variant entry, you will replace 'chipkit_uc32' at the beginning of each string with 'your_board' Then modify the entries as necessary.
 Common practice is to make your unique identifier the name of your board.